tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% enddocs %}

+{% docs code_suggestions_has_advanced_context %}

+Flag indicating whether the suggestion was requested with additional context.

+{% enddocs %}

+{% docs code_suggestions_is_direct_connection %}

+Flag indicating whether the suggestion request was sent to monolith or directly to AI gateway.

+{% enddocs %}

 {% docs code_suggestions_suggestion_source %}

 Source where the suggestion is retrieved from.
 This can be either the cache or network.